 In any case, for superficial treatment, you do not need a multi-thousand pound RF machine to heat the epidermis.
 You can do that with an infrared lamp, hot pack, sauna or even hot water, at a much lower cost - or no cost.

-Radiofrequency was developed in order to help us provide deep treatment, not to be an expensive superficial treatment.
+In fact, radiofrequency treatment was developed in order to help us provide deep treatment, not to be an expensive superficial treatment.

 Capacitive RF for superficial treatment, resistive RF for deep treatment

-• Is generally very superficial
+Is generally very superficial

-• Requires very high RF generator power to provide decent power on the skin itself
+Requires very high RF generator power to provide decent power on the skin itself

-• Necessitates the need of superficial cooling in order to protect the epidermis
+Necessitates the need of superficial cooling in order to protect the epidermis

 For treatment applications of deeper tissues (reticular dermis, hypodermis and superficial fascia), such as cellulite removal and deep skin tightening, resistive radiofrequency is a much smarter option, as it generally acts deeper (with depth still depending on other factors, though).

-A handful of quality machines offer both a capacitive and a resistive option to offer full flexibility to the operator.
+This allows the operator to switch between deep, medium or superficial treatment, according to the needs of each client.
+Indeed, a handful of quality machines offer both a capacitive and a resistive option to offer full flexibility to the operator.

 RF at very high frequencies is by definition always capacitive